Beloved Wolfson Campus Photography Professor Dies At 71

 But his job at the airline remained his family’s ticket to travel.
 They took spontaneous vacations to San Francisco to eat Chinese food and visited museums.
 Tamargo always brought his camera.

 When Eastern went bankrupt in 1991, the then 38-year-old landed a full-time teaching position at Wolfson Campus.
-He taught courses such as: Introduction to Photography, Intermediate Photography, Advanced Photography, Color Photography 1 & 2, Visual Arts Workshop and Portfolio Preparation.
+He taught courses such as: Introduction to Photography, Intermediate Photography, Advanced Photography, Color Photography 1 and 2, Visual Arts Workshop and Portfolio Preparation.

 The professor was a proponent of analog photography.
 His teaching philosophy centered around authenticity and intentionality; he wanted students to tell meaningful stories with their photos.